konradrozycki/connect-4/README.md

 # Design decisions made

-Since everyone knows the gmae I wanted to create it with arcade look.
+Since everyone knows the gmae I wanted to create it with arcade look, nothing fancy.